robfatland/mocean/README.md

 Supposing you accidentally create an *environment* that you decide you want to remove.
 You do this not using the `conda` command but rather with the related `conda-env` (conda environment) command.
 To find out what it does you can issue `conda-env -h`.
 The environment must be deactivated before it can be deleted.
 The the command is `conda-env remove -n steps-env`.
+List the conda environments with `conda-env list`.

 Activate this environment; two methods for this are: